seinecle/Plugins-for-Gephi/README.md

 ##4.
 Excel / csv converter to network (2013)

-Import an Excel spreadsheet or csv file into Gephi, while providing methods to create networks from these types of files.
+Import an Excel spreadsheet or csv file into Gephi, and creates networks based on co-occurrences in each line of the file.
+Can also create dynamic networks since version 1.4.
 See the [Gephi Marketplace](https://marketplace.gephi.org/plugin/excel-csv-converter-to-network/) for details.

 ##5.
 Give color to your nodes (2013)